varughese/megabus-ticket-finder/README.md

 - Set up email alerts triggered by price
 - Track price history of tickets

 The email alerting system actually does work.
-I turned it off on the server, but if you clone the repository you can see how it would work internally.
+I turned it off on the Heroku server, but if you clone the repository you can see how it would work.

 There is some documentation on the design of the database and some logic behind some of the complicated mechanisms of the project [here](https://github.com/varughese/megabus-ticket-finder/blob/master/docs/database.md).